quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 This document describes how the core QUIC protocol and selected extensions can be expressed in qlog using a newly defined event schema.
 Per the requirements in
-{{Section 8 of QLOG-MAIN}}, this document registers the `quic` namespace and the following category identifiers and URIs.
+{{Section 8 of QLOG-MAIN}}, this document registers the `quic` namespace.
+The event schema URI is `urn:ietf:params:qlog:events:quic`.

-* `connectivity` - `urn:ietf:params:qlog:events:quic#connectivity`
-* `security` - `urn:ietf:params:qlog:events:quic#security`
-* `quic` - `urn:ietf:params:qlog:events:quic#quic`
-* `recovery` - `urn:ietf:params:qlog:events:quic#recovery`

 ## Draft Event Schema Identification
 {:removeinrfc="true"}

-Only implementations of the final, published RFC can use the events belonging to the category with the URIs `urn:ietf:params:qlog:events:quic#connectivity`, `urn:ietf:params:qlog:events:quic#security`, `urn:ietf:params:qlog:events:quic#quic`, and `urn:ietf:params:qlog:events:quic#recovery`.
+Only implementations of the final, published RFC can use the events belonging to the event schema with the URI `urn:ietf:params:qlog:events:quic`.
 Until such an RFC exists, implementations MUST NOT identify themselves using this URI.

 Implementations of draft versions of the event schema MUST append the string "-" and the corresponding draft number to the URI.
-For example, draft 07 of this document is identified using the URI `urn:ietf:params:qlog:events:quic#quic-07`.
+For example, draft 07 of this document is identified using the URI `urn:ietf:params:qlog:events:quic-07`.

-The category identifier itself is not affected by this requirement.
+The namespace identifier itself is not affected by this requirement.

 # QUIC Event Overview